Go to home page

 Roof

-This section simply a wodden frame made from the pine 'L' section with the mesh stapled to the inside.
-It is secured to the top of the house with wingnuts.
+This section simply a wooden frame made from the pine 'L' section with a perspex sheet glued to the inside.
+It is secured to the top of the house with wing nuts.

 1. Make a frame out of the pine 'L' section big enough to fit over the top of the main house.

-2. Turn the frame upside-down and staple wire mesh to the inside of the frame.
+2. Turn the frame upside-down and glue the perspex to the inside of the frame.

 Fixtures and fittings

-Shelves, levels and walkways can be made from thick ply edged with aluminum 'U' sections.
+Shelves, levels and walkways can be made from thick ply edged with aluminium 'U' sections.
 The 'U' sections can be bolted to the mesh walls so that the shelves can slide into place and be removed for cleaning or replacement.
-Go to top of page